 Historically these structures are known as managed services companies, or simply “shell companies.”
 They are run and controlled by umbrella/accounting firms.
 The advantages these companies offer include a very low ongoing cost for the firm involved by not having to set up a new company every time a contractor wants to have his own company established.
-It should also be noted that these umbrella structures have been banned in the UK for over a decade due to non-compliance.
+It should also be noted that these umbrella structures have been banned in the UK (in the UK they are known as Managed Service companies) for over a decade due to non-compliance.
 The reason for this ban is that the umbrella structure is basically a disguised employment entity.
-In other words, a contractor who is using the structure to be “self-employed” in reality has no autonomy and no control over the company he is involved in.
+In other words, a contractor who is using the structure to be “self-employed” has no autonomy and no control over the company he is involved in and is really employed by it.
 Thus, from an accounting point of view, there are legitimate issues with the use of such structures.

 Nor does it make sense from the corporate governance perspective, A corporate director must personally be aware of every company director and what that employee is doing for his organization.
 However, If the company’s work force consists entirely of independent contractors who are working on different assignments and don’t know each other, the rationale for a corporate organization disappears.